Metricgram vs Patreon: Better For Paid Communities, Memberships, And Telegram?

 - less dependence on Patreon as the place where the relationship happens.

-Ready to level up your Telegram group?
+Ready to improve your Telegram group?
 Try Metricgram free.

-Patreon's official pricing and help center pages currently highlight:
+Patreon's official pricing and help center pages highlight:

 - monthly and annual memberships;